mrG7/mozvr-site/contents/projects/inspirit/index.md

 intro: A surreal interactive audio/visual experience.
 ---

 <p class="intro h2">[Inspirit](http://inspirit.unboring.net/) takes us into a beautiful and surreal low poly landscape where a character attempts to light up the world with some help from the user.
 Built by Arturo Paracuellos, Founder and Interactive Director at [Unboring](http://unboring.net/), it provides a uniquely considerate onboarding experience, presenting visitors with viewing options for a range of devices: from Cardboard to Oculus to mobile phones to standard 2D desktop.
 All within a beautiful, professional interface.
 The experience even thoughtfully pausing when the user exists pointer lock mode.
 It's a wonderful example of beauty + care of presentation.
-And the audio is killer :)</p>
+And the audio is killer :) Also worth checking out is the excellent ["making of" case study](http://unboring.net/cases/inspirit.html).</p>

 ![Screenshot of Inspirit project](inspirit-1.jpg)